computablee/DotMP/README.md

 `only_if` is an opportunity to provide a boolean expression to determine if the taskloop should generate tasks or execute sequentially.
 This is beneficial if the taskloop might be very small and wouldn't be worth the (albeit light) overhead of creating tasks and waiting on a tasking point.

+This function supports `depends` as a `params` parameter.
+`depends` accepts `DotMP.TaskUUID` objects, and marks the created tasks as dependent on the tasks passed through `depends`.

+This function adds a series of tasks to the task queue and is deferred until a tasking point.

+This function returns a `DotMP.TaskUUID[]` array, where each element is a `DotMP.TaskUUID` representing one of the generated tasks.
+The `DotMP.TaskUUID[]` array can be passed to future `depends` clauses.

 ### Parallel Master
 Given the OpenMP:
 ```c